My 10 Biggest Personal Finance Regrets

 5 – Not Investing in a Rental Property

 The good news is that there is still time to invest in a rental property.
-Over the past couple of months, I have started to invest some time researching potential rental properties and trying to learn tips from those who have had success with real estate.
+Over the past couple of months, I have started researching potential rental properties while trying to learn tips from those who have had success with real estate.

 6 – Never Starting That Business

 Another big regret is never starting an actual business.

 We have our dividend income stream and a couple of blogs … but none of them are an actual business.
 Now the blog(s) may eventually become a business … but none of them are currently earning any income.

 I have had so many ideas in my head around different businesses to start … but have never acted on any of them out of fear of failing.

 Of course, some of the ideas I have had probably wouldn’t have made any money … but I will never know until I try.